RALEIGH Manny Malhotra has played many an NHL game in his career but likely never one like the one Friday.

-“I always believed,” Malhotra said Friday.
-“I believed in myself and my family believed in me.
-I knew that I still had the ability to contribute something to a team.”
+"I always believed," Malhotra said after the morning skate.
+"I believed in myself and my family believed in me.
+I knew that I still had something to contribute to a team."

-“Through free agency nothing came up,” Malhotra said of the offseason.
-“It was a long summer from that standpoint.
-Even as the season began things began to get a little bit dimmer.
-But I always believed that it was going to happen, that there was an opportunity for me somewhere.”
+"In free agency nothing came up," he said.
+"It was a long summer from that standpoint.
+As the season began things began to get a little bit dimmer.
+But I believed there was an opportunity for me somewhere."

-Malhotra said he consulted with Dr. Stanley Chang, a renowned ophthalmologist and surgeon at Columbia University, and said Chang told him “there’s no reason I shouldn’t be playing.”
+Malhotra said he has consulted with Dr. Stanley Chang, a renowned ophthalmologist at Columbia University, and said Chang said "there's no reason I shouldn't be playing."

-Malhotra, in his 865th regular-season game in the NHL, was to center the fourth line for the Canes with Brett Sutter and Drayson Bowman against the Lightning.
-Always one of the NHL’s best face-off men, he figured to be used on key draws in the game and on the penalty kill.
+Malhotra, who signed a one-year contract Thursday with the Hurricanes, will be on a line with Brett Sutter and Drayson Bowman against the Lightning.
+Always one of the NHL's best face-off men, he'll likely be used on key draws in the game and on the penalty kill.

-“You can never have enough experience,” Canes coach Kirk Muller said before the game.
-“Just being a mentor to the young guys in our lineup. … Manny has been involved with some good teams and his experience I believe will be huge on and off the ice with our group.”
+"You can never have enough experience," Muller said.
+"Just being a mentor to the young guys in our lineup. … Manny has been involved with some good teams.
+His experience I believe will be huge on and off the ice with our group."

-Malhotra and Muller once were teammates and linemates with the Dallas Stars in the early 2000s, at the end of Muller’s playing career.
-Malhotra was at center and Muller was moved to left wing, jokingly noting Malhotra took his job.
+Malhotra and Muller once were teammates and linemates with the Dallas Stars at the end of Muller's playing career in the early 2000s.
+Malhotra played center and Muller moved to left wing, jokingly noting Malhotra took his job.

-“He was awesome, always in a good mood, happy to be at the rink,” Malhotra said of Muller.
-“He was always a very intelligent player.
-He was an example of what a great teammate should be.”
+"He was awesome, always in a good mood," Malhotra said of Muller.
+"He was always a very intelligent player.
+He was an example of what a great teammate should be."

-Malhotra now hopes to be that same example for the Canes.
+Years later, Malhotra hopes to be that example for the Canes.